 The Media Helping Media ethics section is designed to help journalists navigate some of the challenges they might face as they go about their work.
-The ethics modules are a set of guidelines, not rules.
-They need to be adapted to ensure that they are regionally and culturally relevant.

-The guidelines are for journalists who want to provide robust, searching, issue-led journalism that informs the public debate so that the audience/users/readers can make educated choices.
+They are for journalists who want to provide robust, searching, issue-led journalism that informs the public debate so that the audience/users/readers can make educated choices.

 Increasing demand for ethics training

-The creation of this section follows a growing demand for training modules to help journalists cope with the editorial and ethical issues surrounding newsgathering and news delivery.
+The creation of this section follows a growing demand for training to help journalists cope with the editorial and ethical issues surrounding newsgathering and news delivery.

 Many people have written editorial guidelines, and a search of the web will throw up dozens of variations.
 We have chosen to base the Media Helping Media guidelines on the BBC’s Editorial Guidelines.
 This is mainly because the two founders of Media Helping Media spent many years working at the BBC and have trained thousands of journalists in how to apply these guidelines.

-The modules in this section cover:
+The articles in this section cover:

 - Accuracy: Producing well-sourced information based on solid evidence